 The following discussion and analysis regarding the Coop should be read in conjunction with the selected financial data and the consolidated financial statements and the accompanying notes appearing elsewhere in this prospectus.
-The information presented is based on the historical financial performance of the Coop, as predecessor to the Company, and does not take into account the Pre-Closing Reorganization, the Spin-Out or the Acquisition.
+The information presented is based on the historical financial performance of the Coop (formerly named Constellation Software Netherlands Holding Coöperatief U.A.), as predecessor to the Company, and does not take into account the Pre-Closing Reorganization, the Spin-Out or the Acquisition.
 Certain information included herein is forward-looking and based upon current assumptions and anticipated results that are subject to significant risks and uncertainties and speak only as of the date of this prospectus.
 Should one or more of these uncertainties materialize or should any of the underlying assumptions prove incorrect, actual results may vary significantly from those expected.
 See "Forward-Looking Statements" and "Risk Factors".